tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

         beneficiary.transfer(highestBid);
 ```

-* It is a good guideline to structure functions that interact with other contracts (i.e., they call functions or send Ether) into three phases:
+* It is a good guideline to structure functions that interact with other contracts (i.e., they call functions or send ether) into three phases:

   1. Checking conditions